Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights

-The Baltimore Ravens (4-1) take a four-game winning streak into a matchup with the Los Angeles Chargers (4-1), winners of three straight, on Sunday, October 17, 2021 at M&T Bank Stadium.
-Baltimore is a 3-point favorite in the game.
-The point total is set at 51.5.
+A projected tight showdown will see the Baltimore Ravens (4-1) hit the field as 2.5-point favorites against the Los Angeles Chargers (4-1) on Sunday, October 17, 2021 at M&T Bank Stadium.
+Both teams are riding winning streaks, with Baltimore on a four-game run and the Chargers winners of three straight.
+The game has a point total set at 51.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.